medic/medic-docs/configuration/forms.md

 ### Place-type forms

-The main difference between place type and person type forms is that we can optionally create one or more person-type documents once of which can be linked to the created place as a contact.
+The main difference between place type and person type forms is that we can optionally create one or more person-type documents one of which can be linked to the created place as a contact.

 We'll look at a simple structure of a place forms showing all the necessary components

 ![Place forms survey sheet](img/place-contact-form-survey.png)

+Section 1 is similar to what has been described earlier for person forms.

-Section 2 has specifies the contact that will be linked to the place being created. `parent`, `type` and `contact_type` and `name` are mandatory.
+Section 2 specifies the contact that will be linked to the place being created. `parent`, `type` and `contact_type` and `name` are mandatory.
 This also applies to the place-type definition in section 4. `contact` on the other hand is not mandatory for the successful creation of a place.
 It usually more conventient to create a place and it's primary contact at the same time.

 You can also create additional contacts linked to the place being created when you have a structure similar to that shown in section 3.